What is Solidity?

 Interface

 Interface is a way to interact / talk to another contract on the blockchain that we don't own.
 We can do that because the data is stored openly on the blockchain.
-But we can only interact with functions that has visibility public or external .
+But we can only interact with functions that have visibility public or external.

 Get The Interface